kozo2/bioconductor.org/content/about/privacy.md

 **5. Third-Party Services**

-We use third-party services, such as Slack and GitHub, to provide our services.
+We use third-party services, such as Zulip and GitHub, to provide our services.
 These services have their own privacy policies and comply with GDPR.

 **6. Your Rights**